-The Nieuwkoop Lakes is a nature reserve and recreational area.
+The Nieuwkoop Lakes is both a nature reserve and a recreational area.
 The area covers 1400 hectares and is enclosed by the towns of Nieuwkoop, Noorden, Woerdense Verlaat and De Meije.
 The lakes were created in the 16th century through local peat extraction.
 In the meantime, it has grown into a true paradise for recreation and nature lovers.

 It’s a wonderful place to sail or fish with the chance of catching a pike, pikeperch or carp.
 If the temperature allows it, the lakes freeze into a big skating rink and skating tours become very popular.
 Ice-sailing is also a popular pastime in the winter, and the boats for this sport are built right here in Nieuwkoop.
 People from all over the country come to Nieuwkoop for such an experience!

 The Nieuwkoop Lakes are protected by the government.
 This means that not every area may be accessed by the public, because it’s a place where rare birds breed, or vulnerable plants grow.
 However, there is more than enough nature for everyone to explore.
 A short walk from the Dorpsstraat (mainstreet) of Nieuwkoop, two fairly shallow lakes are situated, the Noordeinderplas and Zuideinderplas.
 From the small town of De Meije, with the water tower which was given the nickname ‘The Pencil’, runs a path, the Meijepad, straight across the Zuideinderplas, with a wooden bridge in the middle to let boats pass from one part of the lake to the other.